Go to Archives > Create archive.

 Exclude sidecar (XMP) files from drag and drop: By enabling this option you can prevent FotoStation from delivering any sidecar files associated with the file you're dropping during drag and drop operations.

 Treat Wave (.wav) files as audio annotation to photo: If you've made audio recordings on your digital camera, these will have the same name as the photo they belong to, only stored with the extension .wav.
-By treating these files as annotations, you can play back the recording by clicking on the Play icon on the photo in the thumbnail grid.
+By treating these files as annotations, you can play back the recording by selecting the Play icon on the photo in the thumbnail grid.

 Setting drag and drop properties for the archive